-Recipients are presented with an award at the Awards Dinner and have an opportunity to be recognized at commencement.
-Full-time and adjunct faculty recipients each receive a $1000 cash award.
+Recipients are presented with an award at the Awards Celebration and have an opportunity to be recognized at commencement.
+Full-time and adjunct faculty recipients each receive a$1000 cash award.
 Nominations are made by faculty, staff and students.
-Award winners will be recognized at the Awards Dinner in April.
+Award winners will be recognized at the Awards Celebration in the spring.

 ACC Leadership Awards

 An employee may be nominated for the following based on their job classification:

 - Professional-Technical Employee of the Year Award